EuropeanOpenScienceCloud/Governance/docs/GovernanceTransition.md

     in the Stakeholder layer.

--   The Staff Working Document sees the working groups as part of the **Executive** layer, whereas the EOSCPilot model see these as part of the **Stakeholder** layer with a much greater independence for the Stakeholder layer to self-organise and self-populate.
+-   The Staff Working Document sees the working groups as part of the **Executive** layer, whereas the EOSCpilot model see these as part of the **Stakeholder** layer with a much greater independence for the Stakeholder layer to self-organise and self-populate.

 -   The Staff Working Document has very little to say about the **Stakeholder** layer apart from the role in the Strategic in determining its membership, apparently minimizing the importance of the stakeholder forum.
-The EOSCPilot framework emphasizes their importance puts a lot of emphasis on the relationships and information flow, the communication between the layers.
+The EOSCpilot framework emphasizes their importance puts a lot of emphasis on the relationships and information flow, the communication between the layers.